Best Way to Remove Tiles Easily – Which Tool to Use?

 If you face a floor tile job larger than 100 square feet or so, consider investing in this combination:

-For the power tool folks, we feel the Bosch 11255VSR Bulldog Xtreme Rotary Hammer is plenty of overkill.
+For the power tool folks, we feel the Bosch 11255VSR Bulldog Xtreme Rotary Hammer is the best tile removal tool with plenty of overkill.